-- Annual impairment testing is not required.
-Companies that elect the goodwill accounting alternative can expect annual savings due to the reduced frequency and complexity of the impairment test.
+First, annual impairment testing is not required.
+If your company elects the goodwill accounting alternative, you can expect annual savings due to the reduced frequency and complexity of the impairment test.
 Second, amortization of goodwill should reduce the odds of impairment.
 Thus, the new rules could allow your company to perform impairment testing less often.

 Another change, as discussed, permits entities to dispense with testing goodwill for impairment on an annual basis.
 Instead, a determination is made at the end of each reporting period as to whether a triggering event – a change in circumstances that indicates the fair value of an entity (or reporting unit) may be below its carrying amount – has occurred.

-If the qualitative assessment indicates greater than 50% likelihood that the goodwill is impaired, then the entity must perform the quantitative test to compare its fair value (or that of the reporting unit) with its carrying amount, including goodwill.
-The excess carrying value (including goodwill) over fair value, if any, represents the impairment loss.
+If the qualitative assessment indicates a greater than 50% likelihood that goodwill is impaired, then you must perform the quantitative test to compare your company’s (or reporting unit’s) fair value with its carrying amount, including goodwill.
+Any excess carrying value (including goodwill) represents the impairment loss.
 The impairment charge cannot exceed the book value of goodwill allocated to your company (or reporting unit).

 Is the Goodwill Accounting Alternative Right for Your Company?